hitpoint6/Langchain-OpenAI-Practice/README.md

 ### Retrieval Agumented Conversational Agent
        Chat with an agent on topics related to the nccn liver cancer pdf handbook with retriveal augmentation.
        Stack: pinecone, langchain (RecursiveCharacterTextSplitter, ConversationBufferMemory, conversational-react-description agent), tiktoken
+### Find Clusters
+       Find clusters in a given dataset.
+Useful for finding topics in texts.
+       Stack: sklearn.cluster.KMeans, silhouette_score